 Contact an Experienced Attorney

 All marital assets, including financial investments, must be identified and valued before any divorce settlement or trial.
 This is especially true in California as it is a community property state.
-Complex and high-end asset divorces require experienced, knowledgeable divorce attorneys like those at Fernandez & Karney to ensure your legal property rights are protected.
+Complex and high-end asset divorces in Los Angeles require experienced, knowledgeable divorce attorneys like those at Fernandez & Karney to ensure your legal property rights are protected.

 Fernandez & Karney can also handle your other divorce matters involving child custody and visitation, child support, and spousal support.
 Contact our offices today and schedule your confidential consultation with a professional.